jackjohn7/bowl/ideas.md

 # the project template.
 A JS project likely implies that the user has
 # some sort of js runtime.
 ```

+These external scripts/programs will make it much easier